cloudposse/geodesic/README.md

 **Got a question?**

-File a GitHub [issue](https://github.com/cloudposse/geodesic/issues), send us an [email](http://cloudposse.com/contact/) or reach out to us on [Gitter](https://gitter.im/cloudposse/).
+File a GitHub [issue](https://github.com/cloudposse/geodesic/issues), send us an [email](mailto:hello@cloudposse.com) or reach out to us on [Gitter](https://gitter.im/cloudposse/).

 ## Features
 * **Secure** - TLS/PKI, OAuth2, MFA Everywhere, remote access VPN, [ultra secure bastion/jumphost](https://github.com/cloudposse/bastion) with audit capabilities and slack notifications, [IAM assumed roles](https://github.com/cloudposse/aws-assume-role/), automatic key rotation, encryption at rest, and VPCs;
-* **Repeatable** - 100% Infrastructure-as-Code, with support for scriptable admin tasks in any language, including terraform;
+* **Repeatable** - 100% Infrastructure-as-Code with change automation and support for scriptable admin tasks in any language, including terraform;
 * **Extensible** - A framework where everything can be be extended to work the way you want to to;
 * **Comprehensive** - our [helm charts library](https://github.com/cloudposse/charts) are designed to tightly integrate your cloud-platform with Github Teams and Slack Notifications and CI/CD systems like TravisCI, CircleCI or Jenkins;
 * **OpenSource** - Permissive [APACHE 2.0](LICENSE) license means no lock-in and no on-going license fees